SRMSOFTDEV/tradeviatvemailalert/README.md

 #TVALERT#{'strategy':'Supertrend_10_3','ticker':'{{ticker}}','price':{{close}},'action':'{{strategy.order.action}}'}#TVALERT#

+Create an alert with any strategy and paste the prepared ALERT string in the message section.

 You can modify the above format according to your need or can directly mention in PINE Script alert method.

 Make sure you have python installed or else you can make a quick go with Googlecolab, https://colab.research.google.com/